mwiedmann/cx16CodingInC/Chapter09-Color-Depth-Modes/README.md

 # Other Color Depth Modes
 We've been talking about Color Depth mode 0 so far.
 This is 1 bpp (bit per pixel).
 This is the default mode when you start the emulator.
 This uses the minimum amount of video memory because each tile in the TileBase only uses 8 bytes.
 The down side though, is that you have limited color options.
-Depending on the `L1_CONFIG - T256C` bit, you an either have a 16 color foreground/background, or a 256 color foreground only.
+Depending on the `L1_CONFIG - T256C` bit, you either have a 16 color foreground/background, or a 256 color foreground only.
 This doesn't let you set colors for individual pixels.
 The color effects the entire tile.
 This mode is fine for text based programs, and perhaps some games that have limited requirements for colors on your tiles, but most games are going to want better pixel level color control.

 <table>
 <thead>